Mass media in the Republic of Ireland: Linear and digital broadcasting

-TG4 is a public service broadcaster for speakers of the Irish language.
+TG4 is a public service broadcaster for Irish language speakers.
 All of these channels are available on Saorview, the national free-to-air digital terrestrial television service.
-Additional channels included in the service are RTÉ One HD RTÉ Two HD, RTÉ News Now, RTÉjr, and RTÉ One +1.
+HD variants of RTÉ One and RTÉ2 are available on Saorview, as are timeshift variants (+1 channels).

-Subscription services include Virgin Media Ireland (formerly UPC Ireland), Eir (telecommunications) and Sky Ireland, which offer a wide variety of television channels from outside of Ireland increasing competition for Irish broadcasters.
+Subscription services include Virgin Media Ireland (formerly UPC Ireland), Eir (telecommunications) and Sky Ireland, which offer a wide variety of television channels from outside of Ireland, increasing competition for Irish broadcasters.
 The presence of on-demand streaming services such as Netflix have also increased pressure on private and public broadcasters in Ireland.

-Most of the major broadcasters in Ireland operate streaming services such as RTÉ Player, Virgin Media Player and TG4 Player.
-Some Irish owned channels are subscription only these include Virgin Media Sport and the boutique of Eir Sport channels.
+Most of the major broadcasters in Ireland operate streaming services, such as RTÉ Player, Virgin Media Player and TG4 Player.
+Some Irish owned channels are subscription only; these include Eir Sport channels.

 Radio broadcasting

-Radio listenership is still very high in Ireland with 83% of Irish adults tuning into radio each day.
+Radio listenership is still very high, in Ireland with 83% of Irish adults tuning into radio each day.

-There are many national radio services operated by public broadcasters (RTÉ Radio 1, RTÉ 2fm, RTÉ lyric fm and RTÉ Raidió na Gaeltachta) and private broadcasters (Today FM, Newstalk and Classic Hits 4fm.
+There are many national radio services operated by public broadcasters (RTÉ Radio 1, RTÉ 2fm, RTÉ lyric fm and RTÉ Raidió na Gaeltachta) and private broadcasters (Today FM, Newstalk and Ireland's Classic Hits Radio.

-A national DAB service is also available which is largely made up of RTÉ's stations including digital only stations RTÉ 2xm, RTÉ Gold, RTÉ Pulse, RTÉ Radio 1 Extra and RTÉ Jr. Private broadcasters have yet to commit to DAB in Ireland, unlike in other European countries.
+Until 31 March 2021, a national DAB service was also available, which was largely made up of RTÉ's stations but included digital-only stations RTÉ 2XM, RTÉ Gold, RTÉ Pulse, RTÉ Radio 1 Extra and RTÉ Jr Radio.
+Since the closure of the DAB multiplex, these stations are available via other means, such as Saorview and the internet.

 A large number of regional and local radio stations are available countrywide.
 A survey showed that a consistent 85% of adults listen to a mixture of national, regional and local stations on a daily basis.
-Local radio stations include 96fm, 98fm, Galway Bay FM to name a few.

-Both radio and television broadcasters are regulated by the Broadcasting Authority of Ireland.
+Radio and television broadcasters are regulated by the Coimisiún na Meán.